Hatrison/mtsd_lab3/README.md

 # mtsd_lab3

-this is a repository for ready-made laboratory work on the subject of methodology and technology of software development.
+This is a repository for ready-made laboratory work on the subject of methodology and technology of software development.

+Student: Ulanovskiy Vadim IM-11 FICE